CameronBodine/PINGMapper/README.md

 - (Path preceded by `r`): `humFile = r“C:\Users\cam\Documents\Programs\PINGMapper\Rec00012.DAT”`
 - (Single forward slash): `humFile = “C:/Users/dwhealdo/Documents/Programs/PINGMapper/Rec00012.DAT”`

-4. Line 46: Update temperature `t=10` with average temperature during scan.
+4. Line 47: Update temperature `t=10` with average temperature during scan.

-5. Line 47: Choose the number of pings to export per sonar tile.
+5. Line 48: Choose the number of pings to export per sonar tile.
 This can be any value but all testing has been performed on chunk sizes of 500.

+6. Line 49: Option to export unknown sonar record metadata fields.

-6. Line 48-49: Export un-rectified sonar tiles with water column present AND/OR water column removed.
-NOTE: in order to rectify sonar imagery, un-rectified sonar tiles must be exported first.
+7. Line 50-51: Export un-rectified sonar tiles with water column present AND/OR water column removed.

-7. Line 50: Option to use Humminbird depth (`detectDepth=0`) or to automatically detect depth through thresholding (`detectDepth=1`)
+8. Line 52: Option to use Humminbird depth (`detectDepth=0`), automatically detect depth through thresholding (`detectDepth=1`), automatically detect depth with Residual U-Net (`detectDepth=2`), or do both automatic depth picking methods (`detectDepth=3`).

-8. Line 51: Smooth the depth data before removing water column.
+9. Line 54: Smooth the depth data before removing water column.
 This may help with any strange issues or noisy depth data.

+10. Line 55: Additional depth adjustment in number of pixels for water column removal.

+11. Line 56: Plot bedick(s) on non-rectified sonogram for visual inspection.

-9. Line 54-55: Export georectified sonar imagery (water-column-present AND/OR water-column-removed/slant-range-corrected) for use in GIS.
-NOTE: in order to rectify sonar imagery, un-rectified sonar tiles must be exported first.
+12. Line 58-59: Export georectified sonar imagery (water-column-present AND/OR water-column-removed/slant-range-corrected) for use in GIS.

+13. Line 61: Option to mosaic georectified sonar imagery (exported from step 12).

-12. Save the file.
+14. Save the file.

-11. Run PING Mapper:
+15. Run PING Mapper:
 ```
 python main.py
 ```